ebics-java/ebics-java-client/README.md

 # EBICS Web Client

-EBICS Web Client is a web UI to work with EBICS connection to the bank(s) supporting EBICS.
-The web UI uses REST API backend to execute EBICS orders.
+EBICS Web Client is a web UI which is used for exchanging of payments files via EBICS connection with the bank(s) supporting [EBICS protocol](https://www.ebics.de).
-The core EBICS API is fork of the Java open source [EBICS java client](https://github.com/uwemaurer/ebics-java-client/) repository.
-Thanks a lot for all contributions, otherwise this repo would not be here :-)

 ### Demo application
 Check the following [demo](https://ebics-web-client.herokuapp.com/) to get idea about functionality, here is the latest version of app deployed.